Debraheem/Massive_star_binaries/Lab3.md

 ## Science goal

-The goal of this lab is to explore the impact of different initial periods and mass ratios **m1/m2** on the evolution of our binary system.
+The goal of this lab is to explore how binaries evolve depending on the primary mass and mass ratios $q\equiv M_2/M_1$.
+The aim is to see the diversity of stellar evolution when the star is in a binary.

 ### Bonus goal